-The COS is the place to explore your understanding of the physical world through the study of biology, chemistry, physics and ecology.
-If your interest is in technology, the COS offers courses in computer programming, writing web and phone apps, networking, cyber security, and much more.
+The College of Sciences is the place to explore your understanding of the physical world through the study of biology, chemistry, physics and ecology.
+If your interest is in technology, the College of Sciences offers courses in computer programming, writing web and phone apps, networking, cyber security, and much more.
 Or, if you love mathematics, our math and statistics programs will provide you with the tools you need to solve problems in any job situation.

 Why the sciences?